Guiding Light (2000–2009): Plot development

-A large segment of the show revolved around San Cristobel, Richard and Reva discovering they have a son named Johnathan who had been hidden away to protect him from evil Edmund.
-Johnathan was being raised by Richards ex-lover Olivia's sister and her husband.
+A focus of the show during this decade was a continuation of stories from the earlier introduction of San Cristobel.
+Richard and Reva discovering they have a son named Jonathan, who had been hidden away to protect him from evil Edmund.
+Jonathan was being raised by Richard's ex-lover, Olivia's sister, and her husband.
 Cassie marries Richard and Richard's evil brother Edmund plots to keep them apart.
-Richard abdicates his throne after discovering that he was illegitimate.
+Richard abdicates his throne after discovering that he is illegitimate.

 Democratic elections held a few weeks later to decide San Cristobel's political fate are halted in a coup by Edmund, who has himself crowned prince and ruler.
 After his coronation, he marries Springfielder Beth Raines.
 Edmund is later deposed by Richard using an army of mercenaries paid for by Beth's ex-husband, Phillip Spaulding.
 Edmund escapes the island to avoid a trial and the island becomes a democracy with Richard as the elected president.
 Another election is held less than a year later after a heretofore unknown Winslow son, Prince William aka Alonzo Baptiste, is discovered.
-This time the people vote to have the monarchy restored under Alonzo, who quickly divorces and exiles his scheming wife Camille Baptiste (who would later perish in a car accident in Europe) and allows Richard and Cassie to keep their adopted son Will, who is in reality Alonzo's son with Camille.
+This time the people vote to have the monarchy restored under Alonzo, who quickly divorces and exiles his scheming wife Camille Baptiste (who would later perish in a car accident in Europe) and allows Richard and Cassie to keep their adopted son Will.

-The second plot line focuses on the Santoses and the Mob, specifically Michelle Bauer's mobster husband Danny Santos, his sister Pilar, and cousin Tony and his sociopathic mother, Carmen.
+Another story focus is on the Santos family and the Mob, specifically Michelle Bauer's mobster husband Danny Santos, his sister Pilar, and cousin Tony, and Danny's sociopathic mother, Carmen.
 Much of Danny and Michelle's story involves fighting against the evil Carmen, until Carmen is injured during a fight with Michelle in 2002.
-She goes into a coma and os later transferred to a Switzerland clinic, dying at some point before the show ended.
+She goes into a coma and is later transferred to a Switzerland clinic, where she dies.

-Reva travels through time via a painting of her ex-husband Josh's new wife, Olivia, dressed as a Civil War era southern belle, Regina Robechaux.
-Her first stop is an upscale Civil War era home in New Orleans where she is presumed to be the new nurse for the master of the house, Jack Robechaux, who had been wounded fighting for the Confederacy.
-Jack is the spitting image of her beloved Josh and she connects with "Jack."
-Next, she visits Edwardian England as a governess where she again saw "Josh".
-This time he is in the guise of farmhand John MacGregor.
-Finally Reva ends up in World War II Paris, this time meeting up with the real Josh who went through the painting himself.